johnkeith/mmtest/source/all_sections.md

 We catagorize all forms and functions within an app as falling under either Navigation or Information.
 This provides an easy way to frame important questions about our own app ideas.

 - How do users move around and interact with my app?
+- How to can I make using this app as simple and easy as possible?
 - What do users see, create, or do with my app?
 - What is the data displayed or stored by my app?